Stand Build Regulations

 The relevant accident prevention regulations stipulate that precautions must be put in place to prevent compressed gas cylinders from being knocked, from falling over, from unauthorised access and from heating up.

-If you require the use of compressed air or gasses, contact the Operations team at least six weeks prior to the show.
+If you require the use of compressed air or gases, contact the Operations team at least six weeks prior to the show.

 Demonstrations

-Please click here for details of what demonstrations are permitted at the event this year.
+Please click here for details of what demonstrations are and are not permitted at the event.

 Dividing Walls